-Tip: Along the beaches and streets of Trogir there are many tourist booths which can help you plan your days: fish picnics, trips, excursions, renting boats, bikes etc.
+Tip: Along the beaches and streets of Trogir there are many tourist booths that can help you plan your days: fish picnics, trips, excursions, renting boats, bikes, etc.

 What a fulfilling choice for a day to put your mind to pasture - rent a kayak, pedal around, let the colors of blue sink into your mind and body with a good chance of a dolphin coming to greet you.

 The hues of blue can best be seen underwater, while the sun dances on the surface from sunrise to sunset.